temporalio/helm-charts/README.md

 # Temporal
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Ftemporalio%2Ftemporal-helm-charts.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Ftemporalio%2Ftemporal-helm-charts?ref=badge_shield)

-Temporal is a distributed, scalable, durable, and highly available orchestration engine to execute asynchronous long-running business logic in a scalable and resilient way.
-The bundled dependencies included in this Helm chart provide minimal required functionality to ease getting started and experimentation with Temporal.
-This Helm chart can also be used to install only the Temproal services and configure them to connect to live dependencies.
+Temporal is a distributed, scalable, durable, and highly available orchestration engine to execute asynchronous long-running business logic in a resilient way.
 This repo contains a basic [Helm](https://helm.sh) chart that installs Temporal to a Kubernetes cluster.
-The dependencies that are bundled with this installation solution offer an easy way to **experiment** with the Temporal server.
+The dependencies that are bundled with this solution offer an easy way to **experiment** with the Temporal server.
+This Helm chart can also be used to install just the Temporal server and configure it to connect to live dependencies.

 # Install Temporal service on a Kubernetes cluster